What is conjunctivitis?

 What causes bacterial conjunctivitis?

-Bacterial conjunctivitis is spread by direct contact with secretions from an infected individual or by contact with contaminated sufaces.
+Bacterial conjunctivitis is spread by direct contact with secretions from an infected individual or by contact with contaminated surfaces.
 It can also be secondary to viral conjunctivitis.

 The most common organisms causing bacterial conjunctivitis are:

-Other notable bacterial causes of conjunctivitis include hyperacute bacterial conjunctivitis and chlamydial infections.
+Other notable bacterial causes of conjunctivitis include hyperacute bacterial conjunctivitis and chlamydia infections.

 Hyperacute bacterial conjunctivitis

 Hyperacute bacterial conjunctivitis is usually due to Neisseria species, especially gonococcus (the cause of gonorrhoea).
 Hyperacute bacterial conjunctivitis is severe and can threaten sight, requiring immediate referral to an ophthalmologist.